MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-sharepoint-viewer.md

 :::image type="content" source="media/service-sharepoint-viewer/power-bi-onedrive-open-in-browser.png" alt-text="Screenshot of clicking on a Power BI file to open":::

-The report will then load in your browser.
+The report then loads in your browser.

 :::image type="content" source="media/service-sharepoint-viewer/power-bi-onedrive-basic-view.png" alt-text="Screenshot of basic view of Power BI in the browser":::

-Once the report is open you can interact with the visuals and explore the underlying data to uncover important information.
+Once the report is open, you can interact with the visuals and explore the underlying data to uncover important information.

 :::image type="content" source="media/service-sharepoint-viewer/power-bi-onedrive-explore.png" alt-text="Screenshot of exploring data in Power BI file online":::

 ### Share a link to the report with others

 You can share a link to the Power BI report with others in two ways.
 The first option is to share from the file menu.
-After clicking on the file menu, select ‘share’ from the left-hand options.
+After you click on the file menu, select ‘share’ from the left-hand options.

 :::image type="content" source="media/service-sharepoint-viewer/power-bi-onedrive-share-menu.png" alt-text="Screenshot of sharing from the file menu":::

-The familiar Microsoft 365 share dialog box will appear.
-From here you can share the link directly with individuals or groups or copy the link to share with others.
+The familiar Microsoft 365 share dialog box appears.
+From here, you can share the link directly with individuals or groups or copy the link to share with others.

 :::image type="content" source="media/service-sharepoint-viewer/power-bi-onedrive-share-dialog.png" alt-text="Screenshot of share dialog in OneDrive and SharePoint":::